alphagov/government-service-design-manual/service-manual/technology/architecture.md

  departmental organisation.
 We need to be able to build services without repetition, where services are focused on user need, and common elements are shared throughout.

- We will talk a little more about the engineering details of architecture in due course.
+ We will talk a little more about the details of architecture in due course.